the model

 blobs

-all three are readonly record struct types. cheap to allocate, cheap to compare. you don't keep references to them. you describe the tree you want, goo mutates the engine Panel tree to match.
+all ten are readonly record struct types. cheap to allocate, cheap to compare. you don't keep references to them. you describe the tree you want, goo mutates the engine Panel tree to match.

 why not razor?